sneakers-the-rat/infrastructure/_sections/2_1_1_linking.md

 They articulate a very similar set of beliefs about the impossibility of a unified dataset or ontology[^impossibledata]{% cite consortiumUniversalBiomedicalData2019 %}, although arguably create one in [biolink](https://biolink.github.io/biolink-model/docs/), and then arrive at the conclusion that the answer is Machine Learning.
 This form of a database linking system effectively kicks the can of the impossibility of a single ontology of everything up a level to an ontology of ontologies of everything, and then proposes to use black-box machine learning models to bring them back down to usability.
 The final form of the translator is still unclear, but between [SmartAPI](https://smart-api.info/portal/translator), a seemingly-preliminary description of the reasoning engine {% cite goelExplanationContainerCaseBased2021 %}, and descriptions from contractors {% cite ROBOKOPCoVar2021 %}, the model of the Translator could actually be quite dangerous.

 The Translator builds on top of a large number of databases and database aggregators, and so for any given query of "genes implicated in x disease," since the translator is designed to be a knowledge generation system, it needs to rank the and aggregate the results.
 As with any machine-learning based system, if the input data is biased or otherwise (inevitably) problematic then the algorithm can only reflect that.
 Taking a very narrow sample of APIs that return data about diseases, I queried [mydisease.info](https://mydisease.info) to see if it still had the outmoded definition of "transsexualism" as a disease {% cite ramTransphobiaEncodedExamination2021 %}.
-Perhaps unsurprisingly, it did, and was more than happy to give me a list of genes and variants that supposedly "cause" it - [see for yourself](http://mydisease.info/v1/query?q=%22DOID%3A10919%22).
+Perhaps unsurprisingly, it did, and was more than happy to give me a list of genes and variants that supposedly "cause" it - [see for yourself](http://mydisease.info/v1/query?q=%22DOID%3A10919%22)[^transgenes].

-An abbreviated sample for the sake of illustration:

-{% highlight json %}
-{
-    "disease_ontology":
-    {
-        "ancestors":
-        [
-            "DOID:1234",
-            "DOID:150",
-            "DOID:4"
-        ],
-        "def": "\"A gender identity disorder that is characterized by an individual's identification with a gender inconsistent or not culturally associated with their biological sex.\" [url:http\\://en.wikipedia.org/wiki/Transsexualism]", "doid": "DOID:10919",
-        "name": "transsexualism",
-        "parents":["DOID:1234"],
-        "xrefs":
-        {
-            "icd9": "302.50",
-            "snomedct_us_2020_09_01": "191782007",
-            "umls_cui": "C0040630"
-        }
-    },
-    "disgenet":
-    {
-        "genes_related_to_disease":
-        [
-            {
-                "DPI": 0.846,
-                "DSI": 0.35100000000000003,
-                "EI": 1,
-                "YearFinal": 2017,
-                "YearInitial": 2017,
-                "gene_id": 367,
-                "gene_name": "AR",
-                "pubmed":
-                [
-                    28539237
-                ],
-                "score": 0.01,
-                "source": "BEFREE"
-            }
-        ]
-    }
-}
-{% endhighlight %}

 This example shows the fragility just underneath the surface of centralized knowledge graphs built by aggregating opaquely sourced data.
 If one follows the provenance of the entry for "gender identity disorder" (renamed in DSM-V), one reaches first the disease ontology [DOID:1234](https://web.archive.org/web/20211007053446/https://www.ebi.ac.uk/ols/ontologies/doid/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FDOID_1234) which seems to trace back into an entry in a graph aggregator [Ontobee](http://www.ontobee.org/ontology/DOID?iri=http://purl.obolibrary.org/obo/DOID_1234) ([Archive Link](https://web.archive.org/web/20210923110103/http://www.ontobee.org/ontology/DOID?iri=http://purl.obolibrary.org/obo/DOID_1234)), which in turn lists this [github repository](https://github.com/jannahastings/mental-functioning-ontology) **maintained by a single person** as its source[^ipredit].